AdobeDocs/analytics-platform.en/help/content-analytics/config/datacollection.md

 ---
-title: Data collection in Content Analytics
+title: Content Analytics data collection
 description: An overview of how data is collected in Content Analytics
 solution: Customer Journey Analytics
 feature: Content Analytics